ChordPro/chordpro/docs/content/Directives-columns.md

 `{columns:` _ncol_ `}`

-This directives specifies that the song must be printed in _ncol_ columns.
+This directives specifies that the remainder of the song must be printed in _ncol_ columns.

 Example: